Jomy10/beaver/README.md

 This is the preferred way for things like C compilation commands, which are constructed in the script.

+If you want to make your life a little easier, you can use the beaver CLI that ships with beaver. use `beaver init` to initialize the current directory to be a project using beaver.
+This will create a beaver script file and will either create a `.gitignore`, or append to an existing one.

 ### Dependencies

 #### Many files to one